protontypes/open-sustainable-technology/README.md

 - [SASKTRAN2](https://github.com/usask-arg/sasktran2) -  A user-friendly atmospheric radiative transfer model from the University of Saskatchewan, redesigned for efficient hyperspectral calculations and full weighting function support.

 ## Climate Change

+> The long-term alteration of Earth’s climate, including average weather patterns and global temperatures.

 ### Earth and Climate Modeling

+> **What?** Methods for simulating the dynamics of Earth's climate system, including atmosphere, oceans, land, and ice, to understand past, present, and future environmental changes and their impacts.

+> **How?** These tools enable the building, execution, and scientific interpretation of Earth and climate models.

 - [SCREAM](https://github.com/E3SM-Project/E3SM/tree/master/components/eamxx) - A global atmosphere model targeted towards 3 km ("cloud resolving") resolution.
 - [ESMValTool](https://github.com/ESMValGroup/ESMValTool) - A community diagnostic and performance metrics tool for routine evaluation of Earth system models in World Climate Research Programme.
 - [The Flexible Modeling System](https://github.com/NOAA-GFDL/FMS) - A software framework for supporting the efficient development, construction, execution, and scientific interpretation of atmospheric, oceanic, and climate system models.